top of page

 The Miniature Garden Railway Journey So Far

-The railway spans 150 yards, featuring a loop, a spur leading to a turntable, and a two-road engine shed.
-A quarter-scale Midland Railway signal box adds historical charm.
-Three-quarters of the track is at ground level, with the remainder elevated on a trestle reaching up to 12 inches high.
 Initially, I operated standard 5-inch gauge locomotives and rolling stock.
-However, as time passed, I found these locomotives too small and challenging to handle.
-In 2017, after discussions with Mike Palmer at Station Road Steam, I opted to transition to 7 1/4-inch-sized locomotives while retaining the 5-inch gauge track.
-This unique setup creates an industrial railway appearance, where locos feature outside fly cranks and squeezed-together frames to fit the 5-inch gauge.
+Over time, however, I found these locomotives too small and challenging to handle.
+In 2017, after discussions with Mike Palmer at Station Road Steam, I decided to transition to 7 1/4-inch-sized locomotives while retaining the 5-inch gauge track.
+This unique setup creates an industrial railway appearance.
+The locomotives feature outside fly cranks and squeezed-together frames to fit the 5-inch gauge.

-Ian Stevens driving his 71/4 inch gauge locomotive purchased from Station Road Steam
+Ian Stevens driving his 5 inch gauge locomotive purchased from Station Road Steam

 The Miniature Garden Railway Track Expansion Plan